Thursday, February 20, 2025

 MX350 Core i5 10210U 62 52 39 31 iSpartan

-You can get away with Textures/View Distance to Medium before you start stepping into 40fps territory which is not good for competitive gaming.
+You can push Textures and View Distance to Medium before dropping into 40 FPS territory, which is not ideal for competitive gaming.

 Entry dGPUs : MX450-1050GTX